harihara-rajan/Natural_Image_Classification/README.md

 pip install -r requirements.txt
 ```
 This command reads the requirements.txt file and installs the specified libraries and their corresponding versions.
 Ensure that you have Python and pip installed on your system before running this command.

+# Main Script Overview

+## Import Statements:

+The script imports several pipeline components and the logging module.

+## Logging Initialization:

+Logging is used to record information about the script's execution.
+It starts by logging the beginning of the "Data Ingestion" stage.

+## Data Ingestion Stage:

+- The `IngestDataPipeline` class is instantiated, and its `main` method is called to execute the data ingestion stage.
+- Logging records the completion of the "Data Ingestion" stage.

+## Base Model Generator Stage (Stage 02):

+- The script contains a try-except block to handle exceptions during the execution of the "Base Model Generator" stage (`BaseModelPipeline`).
+- If successful, it prints messages indicating the start and end of the stage.
+- Any exceptions raised during this stage are re-raised.

+## Model Training Stage (Stage 03):

+- Another try-except block is used to handle exceptions during the execution of the "Model Training" stage (`ModelTrainingPipeline`).
+- If successful, it prints messages indicating the start and end of the stage.
+- Any exceptions raised during this stage are re-raised.

+## Model Evaluation Stage (Stage 04):

+- Another try-except block is used to handle exceptions during the execution of the "Model Evaluation" stage (`ModelEvaluationPipeline`).
+- If successful, it prints messages indicating the start and end of the stage.
+- Any exceptions raised during this stage are re-raised.